OWASP/www-project-llm-prompt-hacking/index.md

 tags: deliverables-tag
 level: 2
 type:
-pitch: A Playground for LLM Prompt Hacking and Defensive Techniques
+pitch: A Playground for LLM Application Hacking and Defensive Techniques

 ---